izackp/QOL-IOS-Library/README.md

 What is this?
 ---

-This is mostly a collection of generic and extremely useful categories on top of the iOS SDK's classes.
-With a few helper classes.
+This is mostly a collection of generic and extremely useful categories on top of the iOS SDK's classes with a few helper classes.

 It will be easier to for you to look at the code then for me to explain everything here.

 Project Setup Instructions
 ---